ln-komandur/IP-Cameras/README.md

 ## Hardware
 1. Reolink - RLC-510WA
 2. Desktop to run Ubuntu 22.04, with reasonable storage to store video clips and photos from multiple IP cameras
+3. Dualband wifi router with RJ45 and reasonable bandwidth to use the less congested 5G band
+4. Display dummy (HDMI / DisplayPort) to use the linux box headless

 ## Software
 1. Ubuntu 22.04 desktop